Om Namah Shivay (1997 TV series)

 Om Namah Shivay is an Indian television series that aired on DD National based on the Shiva Purana.

 Plot

-The plot centers around Shiva and brings Hindu theology to life in a series of interconnected stories.
-The serial begins with the creation of the universe and the other Devas, then guides the viewer through Shiva's marriage to Sati, Sati's death, Shiva's marriage to Parvati, and tales of many devotional acts, demonic battles, and important religious events (such as the creation of the twelve Jyotirlingas).
+The series centers on Shiva and presents stories drawn from Hindu history and religious traditions.
+The series begins with the creation of the universe and the emergence of the devas, then guides the viewer through Shiva's marriage to Sati, Sati's death, Shiva's marriage to Parvati, and tales of many devotional acts, demonic battles, and important religious events (such as the creation of the twelve Jyotirlingas).
 It ends with events covered in the Mahābhārata and the blessing of the hero Arjuna by Shiva.

 Sources included Vayu Purana, Shiva Purana, Skanda Purana, Linga Purana, Tantra Churamani, Valmiki Ramayana, Shvetashvatara Upanishad, Vamana Purana, Varaha Purana, Kurma Purana, Rudra Yamala Tantra, Padma Purana, Devi Bhagavata Purana, and Bhagavata Purana.
 The director, Dheeraj Kumar oversaw nine years of research.